DeLittleCat/Bassins-Black-Bass-with-Hank-Parker-Auto-Splitter/README.md

 # Bassin's Black Bass with Hank Parker - Auto Splitter

 This is an auto splitter for **Bassin's Black Bass with Hank Parker** (SNES), compatible with various versions of Snes9x, Snes9x-rr, bsnes, higan, and BizHawk.
-You can use this for Any% or Any% Glitched in the US(but not JP) release.
+You can use this for Any% No Major Glitches or Any% on the United States or Japanese release.

 ## Setup Instructions
 1. Download the zip or just the asl file